-DSCP Priority: Select Enable or Disable DSCP Priority.
+DSCP Priority: Enable/Disable DSCP Priority.

-Priority Level
+> Priority Level

-DSCP: Indicates the priority determined by the DS region of IP datagram.
+DSCP: Indicates the priority determined by the DSCP region of IP datagram.
 It ranges from 0 to 63.

 Priority Level: Indicates the priority level the packets with tag are mapped to.
 The priority levels are labeled as TC0, TC1, TC2 and TC3.